 The tour begins after breakfast in Christchurch which is also known as the Garden City.
-After a trip orientation from your guide you will head across the Canterbury Plains towards the Southern Alps which form the backbone of the South Island.
+After a trip orientation from your guide, you will head across the Canterbury Plains towards the Southern Alps which form the backbone of the South Island.
 Drive through Arthur’s Pass National Park stopping for a short hike before continuing along this engineering marvel of a road as it descends from the alpine zone into the rainforests of West Coast region.
-From here, we follow the coastal highway to Paparoa National park and the village of Punakaiki, visiting the Pancake Rocks.
+From here, we follow the coastal highway to Paparoa National Park and the village of Punakaiki, visiting the Pancake Rocks.
 These 30 million-year-old limestone rocks have formed into what look like immense layers of pancakes.
 When the tide is high, or the weather rough, water surges into caverns below the rocks and squirts through mighty blowholes, bearing a great resemblance to natural geysers.
 Stay in a lodge perfectly situated for enjoying this wild and unspoiled piece of Paparoa coastline.
-Dine at the local tavern.
-(Lunch included)
+(Lunch & Dinner included)

 Day 2: Spend the day exploring Paproa National Park and the wild West Coast beaches.

 You will have a whole day to hike and explore Paparoa National Park and the beautiful natural attractions including mountains, limestone cliffs, caves, rivers, and wilderness areas.
-You will start on the Pororari River track which passes through groves of Nikau palms as it winds it’s up this spectacular limestone canyon.
-Pack a bathing suit as there may be great opportunities to swim in the beautiful deep pools of the Pororari River.
+You will start on the Pororari River track which passes through groves of Nikau palms as it winds up this spectacular limestone canyon.
+There may be great opportunities to swim in the beautiful deep pools of the Pororari River.
 The trail then climbs gently into the Punakaiki Valley.
-There is the option of a hike to Cave Creek in the afternoon, a river resurgence surrounded in primeval rainforest.
+In the afternoon there will be an optional hike to Cave Creek, a river resurgence surrounded in primeval rainforest.
 Or enjoy a relaxing afternoon at the lodge fossicking on the beach and watching the thumping waves crash ashore.
-Before dinner at the resort restaurant we head down the Truman track through glades of Nikau palm and swathes of harakeke (native flax) to a headland.
+Before dinner, head down the Truman track through glades of Nikau palm and swathes of harakeke (native flax) to a headland.
 Tides permitting, do some coastal exploring of sea caves that were used as shelter by early Maori while collecting the abundant sea food found in this area.
-(Breakfast, Lunch & Dinner included)
+(Breakfast, Lunch, & Dinner included)

 Day 3: Visit the quaint town of Hokitika and mountain bike along the West Coast Cycle Trail.